seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 Here's how the process works, for result sets produced by `next.jdbc`:

 * `execute!` and `execute-one!` produce result sets containing rows that are `Datafiable`,
-* Tools like Portal, Reveal, and REBL can call `datafy` on result sets to render them as "pure data" (which they already are, but this makes them also `Navigable`),
+* Tools like Portal, Reveal, and Morse can call `datafy` on result sets to render them as "pure data" (which they already are, but this makes them also `Navigable`),
-* Tools like Portal, Reveal, and REBL allow users to "drill down" into elements of rows in the "pure data" result set, using `nav`,
+* Tools like Portal, Reveal, and Morse allow users to "drill down" into elements of rows in the "pure data" result set, using `nav`,
 * If a column in a row represents a foreign key into another table, calling `nav` will fetch the related row(s),
 * Those can in turn be `datafy`'d and `nav`'d to continue drilling down through connected data in the database.